chonibe/coa-service/docs/NFC_PAIRING.md

 ## Contact and Support

 For technical support or implementation details, contact the development team.

+## Version
+- Last Updated: 2024-05-22
+- Version: 2.0.0 (Workflow Redesign)